How to support your immune system

 Making time to exercise regularly is also beneficial for supporting your immune system and making you feel better.
 Just be careful not to overdo it.
 While there’s some debate in the scientific community, there is a line of thinking that suggests intense exercise (for example training for or running a marathon) can have a negative impact on our immune system.

 This doesn’t mean you can chill out on the couch though!
 Being fit and enjoying moderate exercise has been found to improve immune responses and lower the risk of illness.
 Enjoying exercise like walking, jogging and dancing each day can help to keep us well.
+It’ll also keep stress levels low, providing your immune system with additional support.

 Diet has a really important role to play.
 Vitamin C-rich foods, such as citrus fruits and chillis, may reduce the duration of your colds and even help stop you getting them in the first place.
 We also recommend eating garlic, as the bulbs have germ-fighting properties.